 You Can Get Pregnant

 Yes, PCOS is the main cause of ovulatory infertility.
-But that doesn’t mean you can’t get pregnant.
+However, that doesn’t mean you can’t get pregnant.
 There have been new advancements in reproductive medicine over the past decade aimed to help women with PCOS conceive.
-One of these advancements is the use of letrozole, which has been shown to be more effective than clomid for ovulation induction in PCOS women and the dietary supplement inositol, which can aid in improving egg quality and restore menstrual cycles.
+One of these advancements is the use of Letrozole, which has been shown to be more effective than Clomid for ovulation induction in PCOS women and the dietary supplement Inositol, which can aid in improving egg quality and restore menstrual cycles.

 Your Milk Supply Can Be Affected

 One thing that is for sure is that diet and lifestyle are the primary treatment approaches for PCOS.
-A healthy eating plan, regular exercise, supplements, sufficient sleep, and stress management all work together to improve your fertility and optimize your health.
+A healthy eating plan, regular exercise, supplements, sufficient sleep and stress management all work together to manage your fertility and optimize your health.
 Not sure where to start or need help?
-Consult with a registered dietitian nutritionist who specializes in PCOS for understanding polycystic ovary syndrome
+Consult with a registered dietitian nutritionist who specializes in PCOS for understanding Polycystic Ovary Syndrome.

 Disclaimer: The information included at this site is for educational purposes only and is not intended to be a substitute for medical treatment by a health care professional.
 Because of unique individual needs, the reader should consult their physician to determine the appropriateness of the information for the reader’s situation.